THE RESTATEMENT RULE FALLS AWAY, CHIP BY CHIP

 A real mouthful, the Rule said in so many words, “if you live in the country, you owe nobody anything.
 If you live in the city, you owe a duty to someone on the highway, but no one else.”

 The Restatement – which ideally states the law as it generally exists in the 50 states – has instead become the driver.
 The rule is followed almost everywhere, with the Restatement being cited as the authority.
-So instead of summarizing what the various state court have held, the Restatement has made the law in many places.
+So instead of summarizing what the various state courts have held, the Restatement has made the law in many places.

 But times change, populations shift, and what was a workable (or at least an acceptable) rule suddenly makes little sense.
 That happened in today’s case from the Hoosier State, in which a neighboring landlord neglected a danger tree.
 After all, he was a landlord, and what landlord will spend a dime that won’t increase his return?